Marcos Padilla, Jr.

 Where It All Began:

 Art has always been integrated throughout both families with many relatives as fellow artists and craftspeople.
-Inspiration and encouragement from his families has always been one of the major motivating factors in Fernando’s pursuit of developing and nurturing his art styles.
+Inspiration and encouragement from his families has always been one of the major motivating factors in Marcos’s pursuit of developing and nurturing his art styles.
 He knows the gift of dreaming & creating works of art comes from the Great Creator and the encouragement to realize those works from his loved ones.

 The Professional Artist Emerges: